 Parents are required to ensure the school is aware of their child's needs.
-Parents should assist in the completion of their child's school asthma plan and also provide the school with two named inhalers and spacers in the original packaging detailing the prescription
+Parents should assist in the completion of their child's school asthma plan and also provide the school with one named inhaler and spacers in the original packaging detailing the prescription.